 About the APAIS thesaurus web

-the APAIS thesaurus is maintained in a DB/TextWorks database.
+the APAIS thesaurus is stored in a DB/TextWorks database.
 Data was

 extracted from the database in tab-delimited format and converted into a series

 of XML files using Perl.
 HTML pages for viewing and browsing on the web,

 including the alphabetic lists of terms, were created from the XML files using

 XSL stylesheets and the Xalan XSLT processor.
 Searching of the thesaurus pages

 is provided using the Inktomi search engine.
 The thesaurus is available for